 5-foot cells) from the District's GIS and Mapping Department was used to develop new HEC-RAS cross-sections.
-The District DEM is based on aerial LiDAR data collected in 2005.
+The District DEM is based on aerial LiDAR data collected in 2005 by 3001 Northrop Grumman (Appendix G).
 Both the surveyed and DEM-based cross-sections were extended to the outer boundary of the river-corridor wetlands to incorporate the range floodplain elevations.
 A total of 93 cross-sections are defined in the updated HEC-RAS model, including 13 surveyed cross-sections and 80 digitized cross-sections from the DEM (Figure 5-3).